afonsobarros/reactnd-project-readable/README.md

 ### `npm start`
 * runs the application at localhost:3000
 * runs an aditional server API at localhost:5001

+## Specific Assessment Requirements
+* Use React and Redux to build your application UI
+* All application state is managed by the Redux store.
+State-based props are mapped from the store rather than stored as component state.
+There are times in production environments when it is appropriate to have components own some part of their own state.
+Since the purpose of this project is to assess the ability to implement Redux in code, that is not an option available for this project.
+* Updates are triggered by dispatching actions to reducers

 ## API Server
 This assessment used the [Readable API Server Starter Template](https://github.com/udacity/reactnd-project-readable-starter) but was changed to be able to run with the app.